Back to the home page

 When asked, type your password.
 Your password remains entirely invisible: you don't even see dots, that's normal.
 Press Enter again.

 Now the installation starts.
-Answer the questions (choose to disable printing from the LTP port: that's outdated).
+Answer the questions (if asked: choose to disable printing from the LTP port: that's outdated).

 7. You're done!
 Enjoy your printer.